ImperialCollegeLondon/ReCoDE-PythonGUI/README.md

 There are many GUI frameworks available for Python.
 Some of the popular GUI frameworks include Tkinter, PyQt, PySide, wxPython, Kivy, etc. Different GUI frameworks have different ways to create a GUI.
 In this course, we will use dearpygui as the GUI framework.
 Dearpygui is chosen for its ability to create a GUI with a few lines of code.
 It is also a very powerful GUI framework that can be used to create a complex GUI.
 Most importantly, it supports GPU rendering and multi-threading, which makes it very fast and responsive.

 There are plenty of GUI software developed by dearpygui.
 You can find them in the [dearpygui showcase](https://github.com/hoffstadt/DearPyGui/wiki/Dear-PyGui-Showcase).

+### Best practice notes
+Debugging GUI codes is different from traditional code.

+ - Have the structure of GUI program in mind.
+You are placing widgets on a planar canvas.
+This helps to find missing widgets as they can be blocked by others and determine the relative location of the widgets.

+ - Always keep in mind that there still exists CLI when you design GUI, try to print essential variables for debugging.

+ - Unless you enable multithreading, your codes run in serial.
+This explains why there are lags during display when you are processing data in background.

+ - Assign meaningful names to each widget.
+You’ll lose your widgets when you have plenty of them.

+ - Compared with displaying data statically, you should have an understanding of sliding window when you dynamically display data.